cjus/node-neo4j-presentation/presentation/readme.md

 ## Accessing Neo4j from JavaScript

 Neo4j has an HTTP restful API that makes it possible for remote clients to connect to it.
-You can find a number of libraries on NPM which essential act as wrappers for Neo's restful endpoints.
+You can find a number of libraries on NPM which essentially act as wrappers for Neo's restful endpoints.

 In fact, I wrote a limited and opinionated Node library that facilitates working with Neo4j and optionally caching results using Redis.
 You can find it on NPM under the name of Neo4j-redis.

 Neo Technologies, the company behind Neo4j, has created the now official [Neo4j Driver for Javascript](https://www.npmjs.com/package/neo4j-driver).
 That's the library we'll use in this article.